NYC Skateboard Coalition: Andy Kessler Skatepark

-Skatepark Repair
+Skatepark repair

-The coalition worked with NYC Parks Dept to get repairs done to Owls Head Skatepark in 2017.
+The coalition worked with NYC Parks Department to get repairs done to Owls Head Skatepark in 2017.

+3 foot rule

+The NYC Skateboard Coalition lobbied NYC Parks Department for larger skateparks.
+The 3 foot rule limited skateparks in the NYC Parks Department to having no bigger than 3 feet high obstacles, which resulted in NYC having mostly small skateparks.
+After a successful lobbying campaign, NYC Parks Department abandoned the 3 foot rule, allowing for larger skateparks.

-Skatepark Clean-Ups
+Skatepark clean-ups

 Since its inception, the coalition has participated in skatepark clean-ups, a meet-up where a group of civic-minded skaters, often joined by non-skaters and family, get together and clean-up a skatepark.
 Beginning informally in the mid-2010s at Riverside Skatepark, the skate coalition now hosts N.Y.C Department of Parks and Recreation approved clean-ups throughout New York City.
 The organization has cleaned up at the following NYC skateparks: